 Lake Forest Graduate School of Management will consider educational experiences earned during military service for course waiver credit.
 The educational experience(s) will be evaluated on a case-by-case basis to determine appropriateness for graduate transfer credit.
-Students may receive a maximum of two course waivers.

 Grading System